-Meisner exercises as a laboratory for social signals
+Meisner exercises as a knowledge base for attention and social signals

 The Meisner technique is built around attention to the other person.
 Its exercises place listening, repetition, impulse, timing, and response at the center of interaction.